Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 pin it

 Today on the podcast, I’ve got a great story for you.
-It’s the story of how one senior class stayed engaged right up to the end through an incredible book club unit on verse novels.
+It’s the story of how one senior class stayed engaged right up to the end through an incredible Novel book clubs.
 The heroine of this story is English teacher Caitlin Lore.

 She’s about to tell you how she captured her seniors’ attention and held it.
 Wait till you hear about her title selections, her book tasting, her pop-up poetry workshops, her book club meetings, and her poetry Palooza!
 I think you’re going to love this episode!